OlliePugh/OlliePugh/README.md

 ### Hey! 👋

-#### Tiny bit about me

-I am a final year Computer Science and Artificial Intelligence student at Loughborough University.

 #### What do I make?

 I make things that typically don't have much of a purpose but are pretty fun to play/interact with!
 Interact is a key word for the projects I make, I love making things that people from all over the world can interact with from the comfort of their own home!